How To Craft A Stunning DIY Sunflower Wreath With Pinecones

 Did you know you can purchase pinecones?
 For someone who lives in the south, the idea of paying for pinecones seems silly.

-However, pine trees are found primarily in the Northern Hemisphere, so I understand that the availability of pinecones for purchase is needed.
+However, since pine trees are primarily found in the Northern Hemisphere, I understand that the availability of pinecones for purchase is necessary.

 If you have pine trees in your area, you also have pinecones that are available for free.
 I often stop along the roadsides to pick free flowers, pinecones, and other materials to use for my crafts.